 If you have a rewards credit card, then charging your monthly mortgage payments to a credit card can be a big enough expense to help you quickly earn enough points and miles to travel for free.

 Getting your lender to take your credit card, however, isn’t that easy.
-And despite the credit card points you’d earn, it could be a poor financial decision if you don’t pay the credit card bill in full and have to pay interest charges.
+And despite the When to use a credit card

 A sign-up bonus may be the best time to use a credit card to make a mortgage payment.